 Science & Pipeline

-Currently approved PAH treatments target three main pathways that promote dilation of the pulmonary vessels to reduce pulmonary vascular resistance.
+Currently approved PAH treatments target several main pathways that primarily promote dilation of the pulmonary vessels to reduce pulmonary vascular resistance.
 These therapies have been used alone or in combination to improve exercise capacity and slow the progression of the disease.
-However, no existing therapy directly addresses the underlying cellular proliferation that causes PAH’s hallmark vascular remodeling.
-In PAH, signaling via the bone morphogenetic protein receptor type II (BMPR2) is imbalanced, allowing greater influence from the adjacent activin receptor pathway, further promoting cellular proliferation and vascular remodeling.
+However, no existing therapy directly addresses the underlying cellular proliferation that leads to increased pulmonary arterial pressure.
+In PAH, signaling via BMPR-II is imbalanced, allowing greater influence from the adjacent activin receptor pathway, further promoting cellular proliferation and vascular remodeling.

 |Pulmonary Arterial Hypertension|

 Pulmonary Arterial Hypertension